UyCoder/UyCoder/README.md

 # Hi there 👋, I'm Ahmed!
 ## Software Development Engineer In Test
 ## About Me
-Testing is a fun job for me because you are a very important person for the client and end-user.
-I am helping others to make sure their product has top quality, bug-free.
-Testing is my passion , to do test we can build a bug-free applications, to satisfied end-user ,to build great products to generate more revenue.
-I am Adil, and I do content on Design and Implement various Test automation frameworks using Selenium Java WebDriver.
-I really enjoy learning language and frameworks like Cucumber, TestNG, JUnit and Console application test harness.
+I am a automation tester and I am helping others to make sure their product has top quality, bug-free.
+I really enjoy learning computer languages and frameworks like Java and Spring...
 ## Skills:
 <p align="left">
 </p>